 “Among innovations, Article 6 would set up a Sustainable Development Mechanism that could allow, for instance, a rich nation to offset its industrial emissions by paying a developing country to protect tropical forests or to set up a wind farm or solar power plant.
 But there are no agreed rules for accounting for emissions savings generated by such initiatives.”

-Developing countries want a levy of 5% on all international carbon trading transactions, but rich nations oppose this idea, saying that this extra cost would shackle trading.
+Developing countries want a 5% levy on all international carbon trading transactions, but rich nations oppose this idea, saying that this extra cost would shackle trading.
 If negotiations fail for carbon markets this year, it will be brought up again next year in Egypt.

 COP26 a PR spin?

-As COP26 enters its final week and closing week of negotiations on Monday, has it accomplished what it set to do – capping global heating at 1.5C or is it all just a PR spin?
+As COP26 enters its final week and closing week of negotiations on Monday, has it accomplished its goal – capping global heating at 1.5C, or is it all just a PR spin?
 When global leaders and delegates descend to Glasgow for the COP26, President Alok Sharma describes it as the moment “where the rubber hits the road” (Pledges, progress, and PR spin, 2021).

-The second week and closing week of negotiations have seen national delegations working behind closed doors to cap global warming to 1.5°C to avert the worst impacts that climate change has in store.
+The second week and closing week of negotiations have seen national delegations working behind closed doors to cap global warming at 1.5°C to avert the worst impacts that climate change has in store.

 Jennifer Morgan, executive director of Greenpeace International, says, “We’ve seen some big announcements, but too many pledges have been voluntary, and too often the small print includes big loopholes.
 The goal hasn’t changed, it’s 1.5°C, and while we’re closer than we were, there’s still a long way to go” (Pledges, progress, and PR spin, 2021).

-For sure, fossil fuel companies took a hard hit, but not enough to cause a knockout.
-There have been big announcements and too many voluntary pledges.
-Overall, the first week of COP26 has been described as a big step forward but needs far more action.
-But as the second week and the end of the summit draws to a close, the gap between rhetoric and climate action is becoming more evident.
-Climate activists and campaigners like Greta Thunberg said that it is clear that the COP26 summit is turning into public relations exercise.
+For sure, fossil fuel companies took a brutal hit, but not enough to cause a knockout.
+There have been significant announcements and too many voluntary pledges.
+Overall, the first week of COP26 has been described as a big step forward, but it needs far more action.
+However, as the second week and the end of the summit draw to a close, the gap between rhetoric and climate action becomes more evident.
+Climate activists and campaigners like Greta Thunberg said that it is clear that the COP26 summit is turning into a public relations exercise.
 She adds that while leaders have given beautiful speeches behind closed doors, they refuse to take drastic climate action to cut GHG emissions fast (Pledges, progress, and PR spin, 2021).

-The COP26 isn’t over yet, and it will be interesting to see further developments and commitments that will arise from the summit.
+COP26 isn’t over yet, and it will be interesting to see what further developments and commitments emerge from the summit.

-Most importantly, post-COP26, we will know whether or not the parties will make good on their pledges and promises for climate change adaptation and mitigation.
+Most importantly, after COP26, we will know whether or not the parties will fulfil their pledges and promises regarding climate change adaptation and mitigation.
 Only time will tell.

 Source Citation: